 The council tax and NDR included in the CIES is the Authority's share of accrued income for the year.
 Regulations determine the amount of council tax and NDR that must be included in the Authority's General Fund.
 The difference between the income included in the CIES and the amount required by regulation to be credited to the General Fund is taken to the Collection Fund Adjustment Account and included as a reconciling item in the MIRS.
-The effect on the surplus on provision of services for the year 2016/17 in the CIES is a surplus of £0.247m which is also reflected in the MIRS.
+The effect on the Surplus or Deficit on the Provision of Services for the year 2017/18 in the CIES is a surplus of £0.297m which is also reflected in the MIRS.